-Hi, my name’s Ed Oswald, and I’m glad you’ve stopped by.
+Hi, I’m Ed Oswald, and I’m glad you’ve stopped by to learn more about us.
 I started The Weather Station Experts to help you choose the best weather station for your money.
-Over the past decade, I’ve reviewed dozens of weather stations and gadgets — so unlike many of these review sites I have actual hands-on experience with what I recommend.
+Over the past decade, I’ve reviewed dozens of weather stations and gadgets for sites like Digital Trends and TechHive — so unlike many of these review sites, I have actual hands-on experience with what I recommend.

-I’ve been interested in weather for more than three decades, and am currently back in school to finish my second degree in Earth Sciences at Millersville University.
+I’ve been interested in weather for over three decades, and I am currently back in school to finish my second degree in Earth Sciences at Millersville University.

-My first degree however is in journalism, and I’ve spent nearly my entire career covering consumer tech gadgets.
+I’ve written a lot.
+My first degree is in journalism, and I’ve spent nearly my entire career covering consumer tech gadgets.
 You may have even seen some of my work elsewhere on the web on sites like Digital Trends, PC World, VentureBeat, or even the New York Times website!
-I’ve written a lot.

-Reviewing weather stations and gadgets is a natural fit for me, so starting a blog on the best weather stations money can buy seemed like a no-brainer.
-Here I hope to provide you with the best reviews, advice, and my personal recommendations to get the best bang for your buck.
+Reviewing weather stations and gadgets is a natural fit for me, so starting a blog on the best weather stations seemed like a no-brainer.
+Here I hope to provide you with the best reviews, advice, and recommendations to get the best bang for your buck.